 It is recognized that on rehabilitation or reconstruction projects existing roadway elements such as beam guide rail, signs, utility poles, slopes, etc. may become problematic in implementing the desirable width.

-When the improvements would be considered cost prohibitive, environmentally sensitive, or beyond the scope of work the use of a sidewalk width less than the desirable would be acceptable.
+When the improvements would be considered technically infeasible or environmentally sensitive, the use of 4 feet minimum sidewalk widths would be acceptable.

 Sidewalk Border Design